 III.B.
 Aquatic Toxicity

-Aquatic toxicity is the adverse response of aquatic organisms from exposure to chemical or physical agents, and/or their synergistic effects in effluent or receiving water.
+Aquatic toxicity is the adverse response of aquatic organisms from exposure to chemical or physical agents, or their synergistic effects in effluent or ambient water.
 Acute aquatic toxicity refers to adverse response (typically lethality) from a short-term exposure.
-Chronic aquatic toxicity generally refers to a sub-lethal adverse response.
+Chronic aquatic toxicity generally refers to longer exposure duration and measures of both lethal and sub-lethal adverse response.

 As used in Section III.B, ‘ambient water’ refers to a sample taken from the water body of concern that may or may not be influenced by a discharge.